dirkkrueger/senic-documentation/index.rst

 ========================================

 A customer's `first experience while unboxing a product is crucial <https://blog.ordoro.com/2016/04/19/7-best-unboxing-experiences/>`_.
-The very next thing after connecting the Senic Hub to a power plug is to connect the Hub to the local Wi-Fi.
+The very next thing after connecting the COVI to a power plug is to connect COVI to the local Wi-Fi.
 Only then can we automatically find all the user's smart devices in their home network.
-Providing Wi-Fi and internet access to the Hub furthermore enables our integrated Alexa speech service to work.
+Providing Wi-Fi and internet access to COVI furthermore enables our integrated Alexa speech service to work.
-But how does the user tell the Hub which Wi-Fi to connect to?
+But how does the user tell COVI which Wi-Fi to connect to?
 Since we want to make this process as simple as possible, only wireless technologies qualify.

-The usual approach of creating an adhoc Wi-Fi network was quickly disqualified, though, since we need to send sensitive Wi-Fi credentials to the Hub.
+The usual approach of creating an adhoc Wi-Fi network was quickly disqualified, though, since we need to send sensitive Wi-Fi credentials to COVI.
-Also, we don't want our users to have to manually change their active Wi-Fi connection on their smartphones to join the Hub's ad-hoc Wi-Fi network.
+Also, we don't want our users to have to manually change their active Wi-Fi connection on their smartphones to join COVI's ad-hoc Wi-Fi network.
 After evaluating `various wireless provisioning methods <https://www.linkedin.com/pulse/wifi-configuration-iot-devices-dan-walkes>`_, we decided to go with the best solution and implemented the world's first Wi-Fi provisioning library for Bluetooth Low Energy-enabled Linux devices and to call it `Bluenet <https://github.com/getsenic/senic-hub/tree/master/senic_hub/bluenet>`_.

-Using Bluenet, the Hub's mobile setup app is able to automatically discover and connect to the Hub via Bluetooth Low Energy.
+Using Bluenet, COVI's mobile setup app is able to automatically discover and connect to COVI via Bluetooth Low Energy.
-After connecting, the app requests and presents all Wi-Fi networks (SSID names) that the Hub is seeing nearby.
+After connecting, the app requests and presents all Wi-Fi networks (SSID names) that COVI is seeing nearby.
 We ask the user to then select her own Wi-Fi home network and let her enter her password.
-Then the Hub tries to connect its Wi-Fi adapter to the user's network and lets our setup app know whether it succeeded.
+Then COVI tries to connect its Wi-Fi adapter to the user's network and lets our setup app know whether it succeeded.
-Once the Hub is connected to the user's Wi-Fi network all further communications will continue through the Hub's REST API over HTTP.
+Once COVI is connected to the user's Wi-Fi network all further communications will continue through COVI's REST API over HTTP.

 Details, Details